Can dogs eat pork

-Pork is one of the most commonly eaten meats worldwide.
-It’s versatility means that it can be eaten both fresh and cured.
-So it’s not surprising that our dogs get to sample it from time to time in the form of ham, sausage or a few slices of pork left over from a Sunday roast.
+Pork and pork products are some of the most commonly eaten meats worldwide.
+Its versatility means that it can be eaten both fresh and cured.
+So it’s not surprising that our dogs get to sample it from time to time in the form of ham, sausage, or a few slices of pork leftover from a Sunday roast.

-The main concerns about giving your dog pork tend to centred around two areas:
+But is pork bad for dogs?
+The main concerns about giving your dog pork tend to center around two areas:

-Once ingested, these parasitic worms pass through the intestinal tract and can attack other tissues such as muscle.
-The symptoms of an infection include nausea, diarrhoea, fever and even muscle soreness and fatigue.
+The pork tapeworm and trichinosis, also called trichinella spiralis (roundworms), can be caught by eating raw or undercooked pork.
+Once ingested, these parasitic worms pass through the intestinal tract and attack other tissues such as muscle.
+Infection symptoms include vomiting, diarrhea, fever, lethargy, muscle soreness, and fatigue.
+Puppies and older dogs are at particular risk.

-When the pancreas becomes inflamed it is known as pancreatitis.
-It can cause severe stomach pain, depression, lack of appetite and vomiting.
+When the pancreas becomes inflamed, it is known as pancreatitis.
+It can cause severe stomach pain, depression, lack of appetite, vomiting, fever, lethargy, and diarrhea.

-One of the reasons that there is concern over pork is that it is high in fat.
-A diet high in fat is known to be a factor in the cause of pancreatitis.
+Pork is high in fat, and a diet high in fat is known to be a factor in the cause of pancreatitis.
 However, as with most human foods, pork is fine so long as it is eaten in moderation.

 Even if you have never given your dog raw pork, you may have been tempted to give them a hotdog or sausage as a training aid or simply as a tasty treat.

 It’s worth bearing in mind that processed meats can be extremely high in fat and calories.
 Feeding a single hotdog to a small or medium-sized dog is the calorific equivalent of a three hamburger snack for us.